Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at St. Cloud State University are $18,010 per year.

-In addition to its great value ranking, St. Cloud State University is in the top 20% of all schools on our Best Managerial Economics Schools list.
+As a testament to the quality of education it offers, St. Cloud State University also is in the top 20% of our Best Managerial Economics Schools ranking.

 #20